David Weisstub

-Career Highlights
+Career highlights

 A graduate of Yale Law School, Weisstub taught at York University's Osgoode Hall Law School for 19 years and at University of British Columbia's Faculty of Law for one year (fall 1978 to spring 1979) before moving to the Université de Montreal in 1993.
-He was awarded honorary doctorates by the Sigmund Freud University (2015) and by the Law Society of Upper Canada (2016).
+He was awarded honorary doctorates by the University of Liège, the Sigmund Freud University (2015) and by the Law Society of Upper Canada (2016).
+He is a Senior Fellow of the Raoul Wallenberg Centre for Human Rights.

-Over the course of his career, he received numerous honors and awards.
-He has been made a Chevalier of the Légion d'honneur in France, a Knight of the Order of the Dutch Lion in the Netherlands, and Grande Ufficiale in Italy.
+Over the course of his career, he received numerous honours and awards.
+He has been made a Officier of the Légion d'honneur in France, a Knight of the Order of the Dutch Lion in the Netherlands, and Grande Ufficiale in Italy.
 In 2016, he was the recipient of the Jean Bernard Award from the French and Francophone Society of Medical Ethics in Paris and of the Bruno Callieria Award from the Sapienza University in Rome.
-He was awarded a Gold Medal in 2017 by Charles University in Prague.
+He was awarded a gold medal in 2017 by Charles University in Prague.

 In 2019, he was awarded an Honorary Doctorate, 3rd Cycle, Ph.D. in International Law by the Universita Popolare degli Studi di Milano as well as an Honorary Doctorate in Theology by the University of Theology and Spirituality.
+In 2022, he was awarded an honorary doctorate in medical sciences by the Charles University of Prague.